clay-lab/clay-lab.github.io/research.md

 </div>

+<p>{
+   text-indent:0px;
+}
-<p>Members of the CLAY lab study language as a computational system.
+Members of the CLAY lab study language as a computational system.
 Questions of focus include:
 <ul>
 <li>What types of formal mathematical structures can be used to characterize human language at each of its levels of organization (phonology, syntax, semantics, etc.)?</li>
 <li>What types of learning biases and learning algorithms can explain how children acquire language so rapidly?</li>